-- You had prior creditable health care coverage for at least 18 months and Blue Cross and Blue Shield receives your enrollment request within 63 days of the termination date of the prior health care coverage. - You have a qualifying event and Blue Cross and Blue Shield receives your enrollment request within 63 days of the event (or within 30 days of the event if coverage is for an eligible dependent).
-Qualifying events include, but are not limited to, marriage, the birth or adoption of a child, or court-ordered care of a child, loss of coverage as a dependent under a group or government health plan, or any other event as may be designated by the Commissioner of Insurance. - You have been granted a waiver by the Office of Patient Protection to enroll outside of the open enrollment period.
+- You had prior creditable health care coverage.
+Blue Cross and Blue Shield must receive your enrollment request within 63 days of the termination date of the prior health care coverage. - You have a qualifying event, including (but not limited to): marriage; birth or adoption of a child; court-ordered care of a child; loss of coverage as a dependent under a group or government health plan; or any other event as may be designated by the Commissioner of Insurance.
+Blue Cross and Blue Shield must receive your enrollment request within 63 days of the event or within 30 days of the event if coverage is for an eligible dependent. - You have been granted a waiver by the Office of Patient Protection to enroll outside of the open enrollment period.